AaltoRSE/LLMGateway/README.md

 # LLMGateway

-An API gateway for Aalto LLM deployment.

-Implemented as a FastAPI app, served using gunicorn + uvicorn, and containerized using Docker.
+This branch is a simple gateway for an azure subscription.
+It allows you to provide an azure subscription to users without having to provide them the actual key and kets you set up a key that they can use to route their requests through this gateway.
+At the moment, only the chat/completion api is available.

+## Setup

+The Server uses a redis database for fast access to api keys and a mongo database to save logging information about the amount

-## Run container locally
+## Capabilities

+The current server is based on FastAPI, and alows you to set up the following:

+- The llm key used for the endpoint.
   Build image and run container

 ```
 docker build -t llmgateway .
 docker run -p 8000:8000 llmgateway
 ```

 Test the connection

 ```
 curl 0.0.0.0:8000
 ```